aiidateam/aiida-restapi/docs/source/user_guide/graphql.md

 From [graphql.org](https://graphql.org/):

 > GraphQL is a query language for APIs and a runtime for fulfilling those queries.
-GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more
+GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more.

 Features:

 - Ask for what you need, get exactly that.
-- Get many resources in a single request
+- Get many resources in a single request.
-- Describe what’s possible with a clear schema
+- Describe what’s possible with a clear schema.

 ## Why GraphQL?